f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

   :align: center
   :scale: 70%

 Give Each L1 Network a descriptive name, and then map it to the L1 Network interface that maps to the F5OS physical interface you are using.
-Be sure to use the L1 NEtworking numbering format. i.e. 1.1, 1.2, 1.3 etc...
+Be sure to use the L1 Networking numbering format. i.e. 1.1, 1.2, 1.3 etc...

 .. image:: images/rseries_deploying_a_bigip_next_tenant/L1-network-interfaces.png
   :align: center